Study Guide for Exam 2

 - Themes or ideas in the works.

-- How does the idea of the double self (or the hidden self) inform nineteenth-century works we've read this semester, such as Frankenstein, The Picture of Dorian Gray, or Poe's stories?
+- How does the idea of the double self (or the hidden self) inform nineteenth-century works we've read this semester, such as The Picture of Dorian Gray or The Awakening?

 - Technique or style